Ismail Haniyeh: Early life and education

-Ismail Abdulsalam Ahmed Haniyeh was born to a family of Muslim Palestinians in the al-Shati refugee camp of the Egyptian-administered Gaza Strip.
+Ismail Abdulsalam Ahmed Haniyeh was born to a family of Muslim Palestinians in the al-Shati refugee camp of the Egyptian-administered Gaza Strip, Palestine.
 His parents were expelled or fled from Al-Jura in what is now Ashkelon during the 1948 Palestine war, part of the territory where Israel was then established.
 In his youth, he worked in Israel to support his family.
 He attended United Nations–run schools and graduated from the Islamic University of Gaza with a degree in Arabic literature in 1987.
 He became involved with Hamas while at university.
 From 1985 to 1986, he was head of the students' council representing the Muslim Brotherhood.
 He played as a midfielder in the Islamic Association football team.
 He graduated at about the time that the First Intifada against the Israeli occupation broke out, during which he participated in protests against Israel.

 Early activism

 Haniyeh participated in protests in the First Intifada and was given a short prison sentence by an Israeli military court.
 He was detained by Israel again in 1988 and imprisoned for six months.
 In 1989, he was imprisoned for three years.

 Following his release in 1992, the Israeli military authorities of the occupied Palestinian territories exiled him to Lebanon with senior Hamas leaders Abdel-Aziz al-Rantissi, Mahmoud Zahhar, Aziz Duwaik, and 400 other activists.
 The activists stayed at Marj al-Zahour in southern Lebanon for over a year, where, according to BBC News, Hamas "received unprecedented media exposure and became known throughout the world".
 A year later, he returned to Gaza and was appointed dean of the Islamic University.